rabbidave/conductor/README.md

 * **Simplified Code Execution:** Just use standard Markdown code blocks with language specifiers (```python for code, ```python-test for tests)
 * **Automated Test Assertions:** Tests are automatically detected and executed from code blocks marked as ```python-test
 * **Test-Driven Generation:** Generation stops after a configurable number of successful test passes, encouraging test-driven development
-* **Customizable System Message:** Tailor the behavior of the LMs by modifying the system message
 * **Configurable Model IDs, API URLs, and Generation Parameters:** Easily switch between different LMs and Generation Settings
-* **Dynamic Environment Configuration:** Modify model IDs, API URLs, maximum tokens, temperature, and top-p directly via the UI, or via an `.env` file
+* **Dynamic Environment Configuration:** Modify model IDs, API URLs, maximum tokens, temperature, and top-p via the UI or `.env` file
 * **Detailed Logging:** Comprehensive logs available in the `logs/` directory for debugging
-* **Model Aliases:** Model Aliases allow you to set up the interaction with two distinct models or two instances of the same model from different endpoints
+* **Model Aliases:** Model Aliases allow you to set up the interaction with two distinct models or two instances of the same model

 ## Prerequisites